Getting to school: 5-16 year olds

 - 2 miles from the school if they are aged under 8

 - 3 miles from the school if they are aged 8 or older

 *ages are taken at 1 September each school year

 Distances are measured by the shortest route along which a child may walk, accompanied as necessary.

 Find out if your child is eligible for free transport

 Transport Priority Area (TPA)

 If your child lives within the designated Transport Priority Area (TPA) of the school they will attend and they meet the statutory walking distance criteria (as above).
-Every school has a TPA.
 The TPA may be the same as the catchment area for the school but for some schools it may be different.
 Please be aware that the transport entitlement for each free school is different.

 If your child is attending a free school or an academy the transport entitlement to each free school is different and we have developed specific policies for each one to reflect this.